npat-efault/picocom/README.md

 and usage examples, see the manual page included in the source distribution as "picocom.1", and also html-ized as "picocom.1.html".

-People who have contibuted to picocom, by offering feature implementations, bug-fixes, corrections, and suggestions are listed in the "CONTRIBUTORS" file.
+People who have contributed to picocom, by offering feature implementations, bug-fixes, corrections, and suggestions are listed in the "CONTRIBUTORS" file.

-Please feel free to send comments, requests for new features (no promisses, though!), bug-fixes and rants, to the author's email address shown at the top of this file.
+Please feel free to send comments, requests for new features (no promises, though!), bug-fixes and rants, to the author's email address shown at the top of this file.

 ## Compilation / Installation